canva-public/rocketbot/docs/guides/install-and-configure.md

 ## Configuration

-Make the following environment variables available to your lambda:
+Make the following environment variables available to your Lambda function:

 - `BUILDKITE_TOKEN`
 - `BUILDKITE_ORG_NAME` (the URL part of `https://buildkite.com/<your-org>/`)